LAKERS TOGETHER: Find out how we're moving forward.

 - Ramadan is the holiest month in the Islamic calendar

-- During Ramadan, Muslims fast from sunrise to sundown
+- During Ramadan, Muslims fast from pre-dawn to sunset

 - Fasting means no food and no water